knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 ## Build Images

-Follow the instruction in [helloworld-go](../hello-world/helloworld-go) to build the helloworld image and upload it to your container repository.
+Follow the instruction in [helloworld-go](../hello-world/helloworld-go) to build the `helloworld` image and upload it to your container repository.

-Modify [sample.yaml](./sample.yaml) to replace `{username}` with your Docker Hub username.
+Replace `{username}` in the [sample.yaml](./sample.yaml) with your Docker Hub username.

 ## Setting up the revisions with tag

-In this sample, two revisions are created.
-The first revision is tagged with "rev1".
+In this sample, two Revisions are created.
+The first Revision is tagged with "rev1".
-With this configuration, users should be able to send requests directly to the first revision with the URL of Knative Service plus the header "Knative-Serving-Tag: rev1".
+With this configuration, users should be able to send requests directly to the first Revision with the URL of Knative Service plus the header "Knative-Serving-Tag: rev1".

-The Knative Service are configured to route 100% traffic to the second revision, which means if users do not provide "Knative-Serving-Tag" or provide an incorrect value for "Knative-Serving-Tag", the requests will be routed to the second revision.
+The Knative Service are configured to route 100% traffic to the second Revision, which means if users do not provide "Knative-Serving-Tag" or provide an incorrect value for "Knative-Serving-Tag", the requests will be routed to the second Revision.

-Run the following command to set up above configurations.
+Run the following command to set up the Knative Service and Revisions.

 ```
 kubectl apply -f docs/serving/samples/tag-header-based-routing/sample.yaml